brmc/django-octopus/README.markdown

 * Added javascript build commands: see `BUILD_INSTRUCTIONS.md` for details
-* Includes custom build of jQuery to use only the required components
-* Trivial javascript improvements, still needs a lot of work before a
+* Includes custom build of jQuery to use only the required components *Trivial javascript improvements, still needs a lot of work before a
-1.0 release
+1.0 release.
+Jasmine tests are still missing

 ## Requirements ##